-Logic 1: The Art of Argument (grades 8-12) - Mary Sweeney - "My chief objection to a quarrel," G.K.
+Logic 1: The Art of Argument\ (grades 8-12) - Joanne Juren - "My chief objection to a quarrel," G.K.
 Chesterton wrote, "is that it ends a good argument."
 High school students will argue (and sometimes quarrel), but they won't argue well without good training.
 This accelerated 8-week course, THE ART OF ARGUMENT, is designed to teach the argumentative adolescent how to reason with clarity, relevance, and purpose.
 The mastery of informal logic -- the logical fallacies -- is a foundational subject by which other subjects are evaluated, assessed, and learned.
 This course counts 1⁄2 credit on the high school transcript.
-Time: Wednesdays; 1/12-3/2/22; 9-10:30 am Cost: \$200; after 7/4 \$215; after 8/4 \$230
+NO TEXTBOOK Time: Wednesdays; 9-10:30 am Dates: Spring 1/11-3/1/23 Cost: \$225; 8/1 \$250

-Logic 2: Advanced Logic (grades 8-12) - Mary Sweeney - This accelerated 8-week course is geared directly toward students as young as eighth grade, making a subject usually reserved for college both accessible and relevant to middle and high school students.
+Logic 2: Advanced Logic\ (grades 8-12) - Joanne Juren - This accelerated 8-week course is geared directly toward students as young as eighth grade, making a subject usually reserved for college both accessible and relevant to middle and high school students.
 Formal logic is particularly beneficial for students interested in Engineering or other math-based-fields, Law, Scientific Research, Computer Science, or post-graduate degrees in the humanities.
 This course counts 1/2 credit on the high school transcript.
 Prerequisite: Logic 1: The Art of Argument.
+NO TEXTBOOK

-Time: Wednesdays; 3/9-5/4/22; 9-10:30 am Cost: \$200; after 7/4 \$215; after 8/4 \$230 To qualify for graduation, students must enroll in both Logic Courses.
+Time: Wednesdays; 9-10:30 am Dates: Spring 3/8/23 to 5/3/23 Cost: \$225; 8/1 \$250 \To qualify for graduation, students must enroll in both Logic Courses.

+Math

-Math All of HEP's Math Teachers hold a Master Degree!
+All of HEP's Math Teachers hold a Master's Degree!